wifidog/wifidog-auth/wifidog/media/network_theme_packs/README.txt

 |- description.txt	The content of this file become the theme pack's description (displayed in the help)
 |- stylesheet.css	Mandatory:  the stylesheet used by the theme, will be applied after the stylesheet in base_theme
 |- images/		Images used by this theme's stylesheet
+|- themeconfig.php	The content of this file is optional, but can define the menu position, CSS inheritence and header/footer values.
 Important note:  The encoding for name.txt and description.txt is assumed to be UTF-8